 Conclusion

 Changing a stuck oil filter can be time-consuming, especially if you don’t have a suitable tool.
-But if you do have it, you will need just a couple of minutes to finish it.
+But if you do, you will need just a few minutes to finish.

 Remember, an oil filter should be replaced each time you change the oil because it is the most affordable maintenance that significantly affects your car’s engine as it reduces damage and ensures that your vehicle lasts longer.